 What is the Ombudsman dropout recovery program?

-Ombudsman’s dropout recovery program, part of the Chicago Public Schools Option Schools program, is a tuition‐free program that gives students who have dropped out of high school a new alternative education option for earning a high school diploma.
+Ombudsman’s dropout recovery program, part of the Chicago Public Schools Option Schools program, is a tuition‐free program that gives students who have dropped out of high school an alternative education option for earning a high school diploma.
 The program combines online coursework with personal support and face‐to‐face instruction from caring, highly qualified, certified teachers.

 The blended learning model at offers young people who have dropped out of school the opportunity to re‐enroll, earn their high school diploma and transition to a path toward their education or career goals.